How To Use Pytest Logging And Print To Console And File (A Comprehensive Guide)

 [pytest]

-log_format = %(asctime)s %(levelname)s %(message)s
+log_cli_format = %(asctime)s %(levelname)s %(message)s

-For more detailed information on configuring pytest.ini for logging and other pytest best practices, you can refer to our extensive guide on How To Use Configure Pytest using pytest.ini.
+For more detailed information on configuring pytest.ini for logging and other Pytest best practices, you can refer to our extensive guide on How To Use Configure Pytest using pytest.ini.

 Write Logs To A File.

-In addition to displaying log outputs in the CLI, you can also write them to a file for later review or record-keeping.
-This requires adding a file handler to the logger in your test code or conftest file.
-The process is similar to what we saw in the source code above with the FileHandler.
+This requires adding a file handler to the logger in your config file.
+The process is similar to what we saw in the source code above.

 1